Kärcher H 10 Q PremiumFlex Anti-Twist

 Features and benefits

-- The high-pressure hose is easy to manoeuvre, clicking quickly in and out of the machine and gun.
-This saves time and effort.
+- The high-pressure hose is easy to manoeuvre.
+With the Quick Connect system, you can click quickly in and out of the pressure washer and gun, saving you time and effort.

 Anti-twist system